Research-Backed Learning

 What if I only have 5 minutes?

-Five minutes of active practice beats zero minutes.
+Five minutes of active practice beats zero.
 Use it for vocabulary review or a quick conversation warmup.
 Consistency matters more than duration.

 Should I study every day?

-Ideally yes, especially in the beginning.
+Ideally yes, especially early on.
 Daily practice accelerates habit formation and keeps your brain engaged.
-Even 10 minutes daily outperforms 70 minutes weekly.
+Even 10 minutes daily outperforms 70 minutes once a week.

 When will I see results?